mrzli/file-system/README.md

 - [`writeBinaryAsync`](#writebinaryasync) - Writes binary data to a file.
 - [`createFileAsync`](#createfileasync) - Creates a file.
 - [`existsAsync`](#existsasync) - Checks if a file exists.
+- [`ensureDirAsync`](#ensuredirasync) - Creates a directory and any necessary parent directories if they do not exist.

 #### Find